(never as in the photograph — usually on my own)

 so when someone called over the music and din

 for all the Honky Tonk Women to get on the bar, I almost stopped breathing.
 Women rushed to the bar as Honkey Tonk Women began to play.
 I looked at the others with me for the three-day meeting, at my manager, some big wigs (what-the-heck-is-that?).
 Thought for 1½ seconds, most likely less, then put my drink on the table and, barely glancing at my manager, said, “Sorry, I have to do this.”
 As I neared the bar, hands helped me up, and I danced to the Rolling Stones plus one other song.
 Two of us kept it going.
 C-R-A-Z-Y. But it was so fun.

 i do not check boxes,

 but if i did, that would have been one.
-Have always disliked the term or thought, even less: “bucket list.”
+Have always disliked the term or thought, and dislike even less: “bucket list.”
 Blagh!